-The movie landed in the midst of the current global situation which gave the Spanish thriller an added level, given that it sees the occupants of the Vertical Self-Management Center literally fight over a limited supply of food every day.
+The movie landed in the midst of the current global situation which gave the Spanish thriller an added level, given that it sees the occupants of the Vertical Self-Management Centre literally fight over a limited supply of food every day.

 And it helped that The Platform leaves a major question unanswered with an ambiguous ending.
 So could there be the potential for a sequel?

+Here's how the premise makes a sequel possible.
 Each month, voluntary inmate Goreng is assigned randomly to a different level and eventually takes it upon himself to change the system.

 There's enough food for each level, as long as everyone only takes what they need (hi, timely social allegory...), so he embarks on a dangerous quest to ensure a message is sent to the administration running the hole.